 I have recently been getting more involved in the wild and wonderful world of cryptocurrencies (such as Bitcoin), and now that I am more of an expert on the topic, I can share some of my experiences.
-The vast majority of the general public is still just trying to wrap their heads around the idea of Bitcoin, and have no idea how it really works, how to buy bitcoin instantly and how to spend it.
+The vast majority of the general public is still just trying to wrap their heads around the idea of Bitcoin, and have no idea how it really works.
 While Bitcoin slowly spreads around the Internet, some forward thinkers have already left Bitcoin in the dust and are building “Bitcoin 2.0” in the form of alternate cryptocurrencies such as Mastercoin, Ripple, Counterparty, NXT, Open Transactions, and Ethereum.

 If you had trouble following my cryptocurrency blog posting back in June where I gave a summary of some of the advances that are happening with electronic currencies, then much of what I am about to write may be over your head.
 But, if you bear with me, the info may help you make money at some point in the future.

 Let me start by saying you don’t really need to know how Bitcoin works to use it, just like when you visit a website you don’t need to know about their server, database, programming, web host, and webmaster.
 Ultimately, Bitcoin is just an electronic form of online payment, similar in a way to how you can send and receive money using Paypal, Western Union, or a wire at a bank.
 It just is a much cheaper and more anonymous way of doing it, like in the late 1990s when Napster was a novel and free way to download music.
 Napster used peer-to-peer file sharing, and Bitcoin uses what is called a blockchain.
 Napster relied on the users’ PCs to host the files, Bitcoin relies on Bitcoin miners (regular people like you and I) to host the blockchain on their computers and gives them a small fee for doing it.